anon-blue/anon.blue/README.txt

 cks.
 Get up on top the table, much to the old men's surprise, was made of mahoga ny, table that morning6gghhhhjjjjjj          penis is kewl kjkfjllskldfji hitler did nothe hitler did nothblooottyiraeatbuttwrongtrump is my This is not the yea r of the Linux desktop.
+Still wayting on wayliand.
                                                                lost here
 jet fuel can't melt steel beams
      go                                                   we gather here to day